boazbk/crypto/lec_01_introduction.md

 (and hence impossible) or too weak (and hence not guaranteeing actual security).
-The key insight of Shannon was that in a secure encryption scheme the ciphtertext should not reveal _any additional information_ about the plaintext.
+The key insight of Shannon was that in a secure encryption scheme the ciphertext should not reveal _any additional information_ about the plaintext.
 So, if for example it was a priori possible for Eve to guess the plaintext with some probability $1/k$  (e.g., because there were only $k$ possibilities for it) then she should not be able to guess it with higher